 St. Petersburg, FL 33701

-Can you imagine catching nearly 150 tarpon in nine months?
-(Actually 5 months)
+Can you imagine catching nearly 150 tarpon in 6 months?

 One tarpon angler in Florida has not only caught and released nearly 150 tarpon, he also tagged them using DNA sampling techniques.
 Samples are collected by recreational anglers and processed by the folks at FWRI.